LiveGTech/gShell/README.md

 npm install
 ```

-Run gShell on the local machine (in a simulated environment on non-LiveG OS systems):
+Run gShell on the local machine (in a simulated environment on non-LiveG OS systems), alongside any added arguments:

 ```bash
 # On LiveG OS: